2nd International Conference on Advanced Technology of Electrical Material (ATEEE2025)

 Review Process

 Peer review is a crucial stage in the publication process wherein experts in relevant research fields evaluate submitted manuscripts.
-Research papers must undergo peer review by two to three expert reviewers before acceptance, with the possibility of a second peer review for revised papers, if necessary.
+Research papers must undergo peer review by three expert reviewers before acceptance, with the possibility of a second peer review for revised papers, if necessary.
 The outcome of peer review aids authors in enhancing the quality of their papers through constructive feedback and allows editors designated by the Program Chair of the conference to determine a submission's suitability for publication.

 The assessment process is divided into 2 parts: Initial Check and Peer Review.
 It is important to note that only full papers that pass the Initial Check proceed to Peer Review.
 Reviewers are expected to meticulously evaluate the submitted manuscript and provide a detailed review report to assist authors in improving their papers' quality.
 Authors may be requested to revise their papers based on suggestions provided by peer reviewers.
 Ultimately, the editor will make the final decision regarding whether the paper should be accepted or rejected, taking into account recommendations from the reviewers.